Select Page

 The full text of the Bill has not yet been released but it appears that the intention of the Bill is to remove the two-child benefit cap, which limits certain state benefits to a woman’s first two children.

-In 2020, a survey found that 59% of respondents said that their abortion decision was influenced by the two-child benefit cap.
+In 2020, a survey found that 59% of respondents said that they were aware of the two-child limit prior to having an abortion.
 Of those in receipt of tax credits or universal credit, and therefore most likely to be affected by the two-child benefit cap, 57% “said that the policy was important in their decision-making around whether or not to continue the pregnancy”.

 “If there was no two-child limit I would have kept the baby”